No 10 declines to say if Palestine to be recognised with Hamas in power

-Downing Street declined to say whether Britain would recognise Palestine with Hamas still in power after the militant group reportedly described statehood as “one of the fruits of October 7”.
+Downing Street declined to say whether Britain would recognise Palestine with Hamas still in power.

 Number 10 also refused to be drawn on whether the release of all Israeli hostages was a condition for recognition, but insisted they must be freed “unconditionally and immediately”.